How to transform

 Decarbonising the global energy system requires a shift in investments away from fossil fuels and towards renewable energy, electrification technologies and efficiency.

-From now until 2050, an additional USD 15 trillion of investment in renewable energy, electrification technologies and efficiency is required.
+An additional USD 15 trillion of investment in renewable energy, electrification technologies and efficiency is required.
 Overall, total investment in the energy system would need to reach USD 110 trillion by 2050.

 However, the investment is 40% lower than previously envisaged, thanks to falling costs and emerging electrification solutions.